I specialize in 0 to 1 projects that enable growth and scalability for complex workflows.

 Currently creating a better alternative to BigLaw at Atrium.

 Leading UX design and product strategy for agile projects - from inception to completion.
 I scale complex workflows into intuitive, delightful solutions that address root pain points and yield expanded user adoption.
-I conduct and analyze research and user testing directly with end users to assure constant accountability in my design process.
+I conduct and analyze research and user testing directly with end users to ensure constant accountability in my design process.

 I’m a problem expert grounded in the long term vision.
 I adapt to changing business priorities and am quick to understand, synthesize, and deliver results that maintain strategic alignment to the core product vision.
 I’m a reliable teammate who is sought after across departments to be a sounding board and solution designer for complex and vague problems.
 I foster a culture that energizes all stakeholders to embrace the value of user-led product development to ensure the adoptability of relevant, intuitive solutions.

 Beyond my day to day, I enjoy synthesizing my experiences into writing to contribute to the online product design community.
 Outside of work, I love road tripping in my camper van.

 Please contact me for cases studies of my work.

 Getting engineers and product managers on board with iterative design.
 This is a framework I recommend to any UX designer seeking to impart a dedicated UX focus to agile development teams.
 I've used it to build and launch new features within quick timelines when co-developing new products for enterprise clients.Read on Medium »

 Transparency into the job hunting method I created.
 November of 2016, I decided to transition out of freelance user experience design.
 During my job hunt, I collected my favorite questions and wrote thoughtful and exhaustive answers, creating a list of frequently asked questions.Read on Medium »